owenwang05/owenwang05/README.md

 ## Hey!
 Nice to meet you! 👋

 I'm Owen, a Computer Engineering Alum @ UIUC working as a Data Engineer @ Balyasny Asset Management.
-I am most interested in Software Engineering, Quantitative Finance, and Distributed Systems.
+I am most interested in Software Engineering, Quantitative Development, and Large-Scale Systems.
 My goal is to utilize these technologies to address relevant issues within society.

 ### Previous Experience 🌱
 - Data Engineer @ Balyasny Asset Management